twbs/bootstrap-npm-starter/README.md

 # Start local server (uses serve)
 npm run server

+# Watches Sass for changes and starts a local server
+npm start
 ```

 For the most straightforward development, open two Terminal tabs to execute `npm run server` and `npm run watch` at the same time.